Leadership Emerging in Academic Departments (LEAD) Program for Junior Faculty Physicians and Scientists

 LEAD Program Curriculum

 LEAD Program participants will have considerable latitude to select problems of immediate relevance to their own professional practice and/or research and education.
 LEAD Program faculty provide feedback and refinements on proposed projects.
-It is not required that the Capstone project be implemented; however, a four-page proposal will be submitted to the Program Directors in October 2020 to satisfy the program requirement.
+It is not required that the Capstone project be implemented.
+All capstone projects will be presented during a summer lunch series as well as presented at a poster session in the fall.

 Assistant Professors and Associate Professors (fewer than four years in rank) are eligible.
-Underrepresented minority faculty members are encouraged to apply.
+Underrepresented in medicine faculty are particularly encouraged to apply.

 - A completed online application.